May 22, 2020 Update:

 Important: If you have purchased a property subject to the assessment since January 1, 2019, please email proof of ownership to firstname.lastname@example.org so that you may receive a Notice and Ballot.
 Find out if your property is subject by reading the post referenced above and finding your property on the included web map.
 Proof of ownership may include a current utility bill or the top portion of the Final Closing/Settlement Statement showing the property address and escrow closing date.

-Next steps for the City include evaluating the results of the new survey (link provided below), finalizing cost estimates and the assessment engineer's report with final assessment amounts, and initiating proceedings for the formation of the assessment district through Council action.
+Next steps for the City include evaluating the results of the new survey (5/22/2020 update - survey is now closed), finalizing cost estimates and the assessment engineer's report with final assessment amounts, and initiating proceedings for the formation of the assessment district through Council action.
 Click here to view a timeline indicating when the formation proceedings will commence by Council action.
 If you have not signed up, please use the form below and sign up to receive updates via email with exact dates and additional information as it becomes available.

 Your participation and that of your neighbors in the process is very important!
 Please use the “Share this:” buttons at the bottom to share this post with your neighbors.